 The Board monitors The Nottingham's capital position with the aid of its Internal Capital Adequacy Assessment Process (ICAAP) on an annual basis.
-This requires The Nottingham to assess its capital adequacy over a 3 year period and determine the level of capital it requires to support both current and future potential risks.
+This requires The Nottingham to assess its capital adequacy over a five year period and determine the level of capital it requires to support both current and future potential risks.

-The Nottingham adopted the Standardised Approach to calculate its credit risk weightings from 1 January 2008.
+The Nottingham uses the Standardised Approach to calculate its credit risk weightings.
 Internally, The Nottingham operates a similar standard to the Internal Ratings Based (IRB) approach for its retail mortgages, the benefit of which is an enhanced risk management capability.